 Beyond luxury resorts, low-key towns and a wealth of shopping, dining and entertainment, its 4,028 square miles and 266-mile coastline beg to be explored, and teambuilding opportunities are abundant.
 Groups can hike a variety of terrains — from tropical to arid — or helicopter above the steaming Puu Oo vent, go deep-sea fishing or race in outrigger canoes, zipline down lofty mountain slopes and snorkel with massive manta rays as they feed on plankton at night.

 No matter the experience, one things is certain: attendees will leave inspired to think bigger, work boldly and approach projects with new perspective.

 All but four of the world’s climate zones, including tropical, arid, semi-arid, temperate, and periglacial

 Five volcanoes and stark lava fields in a variety of textures

 Black and white sand beaches

 A variety of florae, insects and birds found no place else on earth.

 Enclaves of Extravagance

-The Big Island's top resorts are along the Kohala Coast, in Keauhou, and in Kailua-Kona — all on the island’s western (leeward) side — and promise all the amenities one could wish for: watersports, refreshing pools, chef-centric dining, tennis, spas and golf.
+The island of Hawaii's top resorts are along the Kohala Coast, in Keauhou, and in Kailua-Kona — all on the island’s western (leeward) side — and promise all the amenities one could wish for: watersports, refreshing pools, chef-centric dining, tennis, spas and golf.

 Cultural & Historic Treasures